mrbenzu/Ticket.Manager/README.md

 - **Flexibility:** Our architecture allows for flexibility in adapting to changing business requirements and integrating new features seamlessly.

-Thank you for exploring our microservices-based application!
-We welcome contributions, feedback, and suggestions to make this project even better.
-Let's build something great together!

 # 2. Requirements for Online Ticket Selling System